JigarMakwana/RideShare/README.md

 The web application also provides the feature of user management.
 After the user creates an account, they will have a profile page in which they can provide their general information such as name, email address, phone number, profession, bio and a profile picture.
 The user can update their profile any time they want.
 In case they forget their password, the application provides a feature using which the user can reset it using their registered email address.
 The application also provides a user the freedom to delete their account anytime they want.

 Apart from creating events and managing a user profile, the web application also maintains a log of all the rides that a user had in history.
 Also, after a user has requested to share a ride or has accepted any request, they will be notified using the notification feature in the web application.
-By developing RideShare, our objective is to help the users in reducing the cost of their travels and make their journey less stressful and worth remembering.
-We also want to contribute towards the welfare of our environment by developing an application that promotes ride sharing which can lead to a smaller number of vehicles on the road and thus less air pollution and traffic congestion.

 * ### Live Project URL: https://csci5709webgroup20.herokuapp.com